noastu/portfolio/README.md

 # Portfolio
-Source code for portfolio projects.
-Having fun building data pipelines and APIs.
-Here's a sample: https://data-ns.com/api/sensors?count=100
+Hi, this repo contains source code for portfolio projects.
+Overall, I like data engineering and cloud development.
+Here's a sample for mock sensor data generated at random: https://data-ns.com/api/sensors?count=100
+Overall, these subdirectories contain concepts that were implemented at work or just out of curiosity.